llpeterson/applications/overlays.md

 time.

-An experimental overlay, called the Resilient Overlay Network (RON), does exactly this.
-RON scales to only a few dozen nodes because it uses an $$n \times n$$ strategy of closely monitoring (via active probes) three aspects of path quality—latency, available bandwidth, and loss probability—between every pair of sites.
-It is then able to both select the optimal route between any pair of nodes, and rapidly change routes should network conditions change.
-Experience shows that RON is able to deliver modest performance improvements to applications, but more importantly, it recovers from network failures much more quickly.
+An experimental overlay, called the Resilient Overlay Network (RON), did exactly this.
+RON scaled to only a few dozen nodes because it used an $$n \times n$$ strategy of closely monitoring (via active probes) three aspects of path quality—latency, available bandwidth, and loss probability—between every pair of sites.
+It was then able to both select the optimal route between any pair of nodes, and rapidly change routes should network conditions change.
+Experience showed that RON was able to deliver modest performance improvements to applications, but more importantly, it recoverd from network failures much more quickly.
 For example, during one 64-hour period in 2001, an instance of RON running on 12 nodes detected 32 outages lasting over 30 minutes, and it was able to recover from all of them in less than 20 seconds on average.